 The survival of juvenile salmon (smolts) migrating to the ocean can influence the abundance of returning adults and the availability of fish for harvest years later.
-Smolt survival is affected by passage at dams, predators, and other factors such as river flows and water temperatures.
+Smolt survival is affected by passage at dams, predators, and environmental conditions such as river flow and water quality.
 Factors affecting smolt survival are being identified by the Lower Yakima River Smolt Survival Study with the goal of developing recommendations for improvement projects.
 The study area includes the mainstem Yakima River from the City of Yakima to the Columbia River confluence.
 Project funding comes from Yakama Nation (YN), Reclamation, irrigation districts, Ecology, and the US Geological Survey (USGS), with YN and USGS leading the field work and data analysis.
-During each year of the study (2018-2020) over 1,100 juvenile salmon and steelhead were collected, tagged, and released in the Yakima River to monitor their behavior and survival as they migrated downstream.
-Additional data on predator populations, river flows, and water temperatures are being related to fish survival.
+During each year of the study (2018-2022) about 1,000 juvenile salmon and steelhead are collected, tagged, and released in the Yakima River to monitor their behavior and survival as they migrated downstream.
+Monitoring stations are set up at major diversion dams and key river reaches.
+Data on predator populations such as pelicans and bass, river flows, and water temperatures are also being collected so they can be related to fish survival.